 Is the Cost of Solar Panels Worth It in Florida?

-Florida’s solar panel market boasts lower-than-average pricing and several solar incentives to further reduce costs.
+In many cases, yes, solar power is worth it in Florida.
+Florida’s solar panel market boasts lower-than-average pricing and several solar incentives to reduce costs.
 Keep in mind that estimated costs can double with the size of your system, solar panel choice, and installation fees.
 Cost per watt may also vary throughout the state and could be higher or lower than the average $2.58 per watt price.

 We recommend getting quotes from at least three companies to find the best price.
 The quote should be detailed and include information about each component of your system, plus permitting, installation and labor costs, and financing information.